|Predecessor||Larys Strong (Lord Confessor)|

 After an attempted poisoning of Queen Daenaera Velaryon, a dozen cooks, bakers, scullions, and serving girls were delivered to the custody of the Lord Confessor.
 Seven confessed to having plotted to poison the boy king Aegon III Targaryen, but each account differed as to the poisoned dish and the source of the poison, and thus Lord Thaddeus Rowan dismissed these confessions.

-At the mere sight of instruments of torture, Lord Graceford revealed the conspirators in the attempted poisoning, including many other supporters of Lord Peake.
+At the mere sight of instruments of torture, Lord Graceford revealed the conspirators, including many other supporters of Lord Peake.
 Tessario the Tiger implicated Lord Graceford under his own torture.
 George's trial was one of three of the conspirators that the king attended.
 George choose to take the black, rather than be executed.
 Maester Rowley replaced him as Lord Confessor in 136 AC.